THEMATIC GROUP LEADS

 Innovative work of countries across the globe has demonstrated successful peatland ecosystem management through combining policy, science and practice.
-The IUCN CEM Peatland Thematic Group’s work aims to bring together an international network of experts to share good practice, build consensus on science and encourage national strategies for action to deliver peatland conservation and restoration.
+The IUCN CEM Peatland Specialist Group’s work aims to bring together an international network of experts to share good practice, build consensus on science and encourage national strategies for action to deliver peatland conservation and restoration.

 It is hoped that this collaborative working will scale up delivery of peatland conservation and restoration, and make significant contributions towards biodiversity, Aichi targets, Ramsar Convention, climate change objectives and other international obligations.

-In addition the thematic group aims to highlight the benefits of peatlands ecosystems to a wider and influential audience, as well as explore new funding opportunities for peatlands based on ecosystem services.
+In addition the specialist group aims to highlight the benefits of peatlands ecosystems to a wider and influential audience, as well as explore new funding opportunities for peatlands based on ecosystem services.
 To deliver on these aims the group works closely with other international peatlands initiatives (e.g. IMCG, UN FAO) to ensure synergy and provide added value.

 Work to date has included the launch of the report Global Peatland Restoration: Demonstrating Success, in Brussels in 2014, which showcases restoration projects from across the world.
 A new payment for ecosystem services mechanism, the Peatland Code, was also launched at the World Forum on Natural Capital in Edinburgh in 2015.